pervognsen/bitwise/README.md

 [RISC-V](https://en.wikipedia.org/wiki/RISC-V) CPU, [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit),
 IO interface controllers for [DDR3](https://en.wikipedia.org/wiki/DDR3_SDRAM) memory, HDMI video/audio, Ethernet networking, and more.

-But before getting there, we will need to learn about digital logic and how to design hardware with a hardware description language
+But before getting there, we will need to learn about digital logic and how to design hardware with an [HDL](https://en.wikipedia.org/wiki/Hardware_description_language).
-[HDL](https://en.wikipedia.org/wiki/Hardware_description_language).
 In fact, we will designing our own HDL and the associated toolchain, including software-based simulators and debugging tools.
 Along the way we'll be doing lots of fun mini-projects, like designing a version of [Pong](https://en.wikipedia.org/wiki/Pong) entirely using logic gates, and implementing a variant of the toy parallel computer used in the Zachtronics game [TIS-100](https://en.wikipedia.org/wiki/TIS-100).

 In tandem, we will also be building the software stack.
-This includes both the PC host-side tooling as well as the software that runs on the Bitwise computer.
-Eventually most the host-side tooling will be portable to the Bitwise computer itself!
-The host-side tooling will start with a simple but powerful C-like systems programming language that will initially be bootstrapped to run on the host and which we will use to construct all the other software.
+This includes both the host-side tooling as well as the software that runs on the Bitwise computer.
+Eventually most of the host tooling will be portable to the Bitwise computer itself!
+This toolchain will start with a simple but powerful C-like systems programming language that will initially be bootstrapped to run on the host and which we will use to construct all the other software.
 As we first bring up the CPU, we will be writing the emulator, assembler, disassembler and debugger in this language.